drorlab/GLOW_IVES/README.md

 ## Overview

-This repository provides a Python implementation of improved protocols for pose sampling: GLOW (auGmented sampLing with sOftened vdW potential) and a novel technique named IVES (IteratiVe Ensemble Sampling).
+This repository provides a Python implementation of two improved protocols for pose sampling: GLOW (auGmented sampLing with sOftened vdW potential) and IVES (IteratiVe Ensemble Sampling).
+For more details on the protocols, refer to [this link](https://arxiv.org/abs/2312.00191).
 In addition, we provided new cross-docking datasets generated using GLOW and IVES containing approximately 5,000 protein-ligand cross-docking pairs, serving as invaluable resources for training and evaluating machine learning-based scoring functions.
 The dataset can be downloaded from [here](https://drive.google.com/drive/folders/1CMlsJzDzIJNSsWbcLDhs4JT-VpaBChOJ).

 ## Installation